-You may be asking yourself: What is double exposure exactly?
-Good question.
-It’s the skill of combining two photos into a single image to create something even more impressive and artistic than the original.
-It sounds fancy, but the process — also called multiple exposure — is actually super easy.
+You may be wondering what double exposure is exactly.
+Double exposure is the act of combining two photos into a single image, creating something even more impressive and artistic than the original version.
+It sounds complicated, but the process — also called multiple exposure — is actually pretty simple.
 Just add a photo, layer on another image, and play around with PicsArt’s handy tools to make magic.
-Our favorites are playing around with double exposure with your sunnies and giving your double exposure a duotone twist.

-Double exposure portraits give basic selfies and close ups with besties major life.
-With the double exposure effect, you can choose to add a photo of a skyline or a busy street — or any pic, really — over your portrait to give it a slick city vibe.
-There are no limits or hard rules when it comes to double exposure photography, so experiment with your work.
+Double exposure portraits give plain selfies and close-ups completely new dimensions.
+As an example, with the Double Exposure effect, you can choose to add a photo of a skyline or a busy street over your portrait to give it a slick city vibe.
+There are no rules when it comes to double exposure photography, so experiment with your work.
 This form of photography has been around for quite some time, and has definitely gained traction among creative industries.
 You’ve most likely seen double exposure used on album covers, movie posters, and magazines.
 Start creating your own designs by following the tutorial down below.

 How to Do Double Exposure

 - 1Upload a photo (or choose from our free-to-edit options), preferably a portrait of a person against a fairly neutral background to create the perfect Double Exposure effect

 - 2Select “Add Photo” to add a second image.
 To avoid too many contrasting colors, it’s preferable to choose a black-and-white picture